ArmandPhilippot/dotig/README.md

 ## Disclaimer

+### Compatibility

 I have only tested on Manjaro Linux 21, Debian 10, Ubuntu 20 and Fedora 34.
 So:
 * maybe there are some requirements not listed
 * a different behavior is possible depending on your distribution and the version of the tools used (options can be different or missing)

+### Migration

+Dotig does not manage migration from or to another tool.
+So, if your dotfiles repository already contains some paths you will have to adjust the paths manually to keep your repo clean.

+**For example:** if you have a `$DOTFILES/.config/nano/nanorc`, you may want to change the path to `$DOTFILES/home/xdg_config/nano/nanorc` (and vice versa if you want to switch from Dotig to another tool).

 ## License